 King James I opened a menagerie with exotic animals, including crocodiles and an elephant, which was given more than four liters of wine every day.
 He also had a large aviary, which explains the name of the street that runs south of St. James’s Park, Birdcage Walk.

-In the seventeenth century, Charles II had the park laid out in a formal French style, mimicking the gardens of Versailles he had seen during his exile in France.
+In the seventeenth century, King Charles II had the park laid out in a formal French style, mimicking the gardens of Versailles he had seen during his exile in France.
 It was then that the long, narrow lake was created out of a marsh.
 Charles II was also the first to open the park to the public.

 The park’s current appearance is a result of a redesign in 1828, when architect John Nash carried out a modernization project.
 He made the park more romantic in style and revitalized the trees, lawns, and gardens.